getian107/PRScs/README.md

  - CHROM (optional): The chromosome(s) on which the model is fitted, separated by comma, e.g., `--chrom=1,3,5`.
 Parallel computation for the 22 autosomes is recommended.
 Default is iterating through 22 autosomes (can be time-consuming).

 - BETA_STD (optional): If True, return standardized posterior SNP effect sizes (i.e., effect sizes corresponding to standardized genotypes with zero mean and unit variance across subjects).
 If False, return per-allele posterior SNP effect sizes, calculated by properly weighting the posterior standardized effect sizes using allele frequencies estimated from the reference panel.
 Defauls is False.

+- SEED (optional): Non-negative integer which seeds the random number generator.

 ## Output